Training structure

 Faculty of Science

-The aim of this course is to model continuous solid media, initially restricting ourselves to elastostatics under the assumption of small perturbations.
-The fundamental principle of statics is applied to deformable solids.
-The following concepts are introduced: tensors and tensor fields, algebra and tensor analysis, boundary problems, fundamental principle of statics, virtual power principle.
-Techniques for analytically solving classical problems and energy approaches are also covered.
-This course is fundamental to the training of students in mechanics, whether they are going into design or R&D.
+The objective of this course is to model continuous solid media, initially focusing on elastostatics under the assumption of small perturbations.
+In this course, we will explore the application of the fundamental principle of statics to deformable solids.
+The following concepts are introduced for this purpose: tensors and tensor fields, tensor algebra and analysis, boundary value problems, the fundamental principle of statics, and the principle of virtual work.
+Techniques for the analytical solution of classical problems and energy approaches will be discussed.
+This course is fundamental to the training of students in mechanics, whether they are oriented towards design and engineering or towards R&D.

 Industrial project